ghc-proposals/ghc-proposals/README.rst

    **Responsibility for next action:** committee secretary.
    **Timescale**: a few days.

-   The committee secretary notifies the committee and appoints a committee member as shepherd, labeling the pull request as "Pending shepherd recommendation".
+   The committee secretary notifies the committee (for initial pre-view) and appoints a committee member as shepherd, labeling the pull request as "Pending shepherd recommendation".

    This moves the proposal to the **Shepherd review** stage (see `Table of stages`_).